California State Route 58: Westside Parkway and the Centennial Corridor Project

 In western Bakersfield, the Westside Parkway, a freeway running from Stockdale Highway (near Heath Road) east to Truxtun Avenue, was completed on April 15, 2015, with interchanges in between at Allen Road, Calloway Drive, Coffee Road, and Mohawk Street.
 Opening in stages since 2013, the road was originally under the jurisdiction of the city of Bakersfield.
-As part of the Centennial Corridor project, Caltrans is building an eastern extension of the Westside Parkway to the current junction of SR 58 and SR 99 at the West Bakersfield Interchange.
+As part of the Centennial Corridor project, Caltrans built an extension of the Westside Parkway east to the junction of SR 58 and SR 99 at the West Bakersfield Interchange.
 Although construction was controversial since it displaced dozens of homes and businesses, by September 2017, all but a few buildings in the path had been demolished.

-In October 2022, city officials announced that the project was nearly complete, and that they were working on the last 800 feet of the connection, specifically, the northbound SR 99 to westbound Westside Parkway (future SR 58) transition ramp, with an estimated 8 months of construction left.
-Once the connection to SR 99 is completed (which is expected to occur in fall 2023), SR 58 will then be rerouted onto Stockdale Highway and the Westside Parkway, with later plans to upgrade Stockdale Highway from Heath Road west to Interstate 5 as a freeway.
-Bakersfield has already begun the transfer process, and the Westside Parkway is under Caltrans and California Highway Patrol jurisdiction effective February 5, 2021.
+On February 5, 2021, the city transferred the Westside Parkway to Caltrans and California Highway Patrol jurisdiction.
+City officials then announced in October 2022 that the project was nearly complete, and that they were working on the last 800 feet of the connection, specifically, the northbound SR 99 to westbound SR 58 transition ramp, with an estimated 8 months of construction left at the time.
+Meanwhile, Caltrans began installing signage rerouting SR 58 traffic from I-5 onto Stockdale Highway and the Westside Parkway east to at least Mohawk Street.
+Prior to, SR 58 immediately headed due east from I-5 to briefly join SR 43, then ran to Bakersfield along Rosedale Highway.

+The Centennial Corridor was inaugurated on February 9, 2024, with a ceremonial bicycle ride, and officially opened to traffic on February 17, 2024.
+The rest of SR 58 on Rosedale Highway between Mohawk Street and SR 99 is planned to be transferred to city control.
+Future plans are to upgrade Stockdale Highway from I-5 to Heath Road as a freeway.